jeremymouzin/fem-rock-paper-scissors/README-template.md

 Lastly, I used `data-*` attributes to pick the correct CSS class to apply when clicking on a button to make a choice.
 This way I don't rely on `class` attributes as they're related to styling elements, not storing data in any way.

+### Step 8: Make the house pick a choice

+I added some JavaScript so that the house can pick up a choice with a quick animation of serveral non consecutive choices it takes before keeping the last one.
+I'll polish all animations at the very end.

 ## Author

 - My JavaScript Course website - [JavaScript de Zéro](https://www.javascriptdezero.com)